 - Possession of Burglar Tools

-Don’t Take A Plea Deal Without Speaking to an Experienced Attorney First
+Don’t Take A Plea Deal Without Speaking to a Mississippi Criminal Defense Attorney

-Seek Experienced Legal Representation for Your Mississippi Theft Offense Defense
+Seek Experienced Representation from a Mississippi Theft Offense Lawyer

-If you are the subject of an investigation or prosecution of a theft offense in Mississippi, contact Corban Gunn, Attorney at Law, in Biloxi.
-We have a proven record of going up against tough prosecutors to protect our clients’ interests and defend their freedom.
+If you are the subject of an investigation or prosecution of a theft offense in Mississippi, contact Corban Gunn, Biloxi, MS theft offense lawyer.
+At Corban Gunn, Attorney at Law, we have a proven record of going up against tough prosecutors to protect our clients’ interests and defend their freedom.
 Give us a call or contact us online to schedule a free consultation and find out how we can help you.